Running a business is a full-time job and often requires a business owner to fulfil multiple roles, including managing small business finance.

 While monitoring finances aren’t one of the most exciting roles of business ownership, it’s one of the most crucial in determining the success or failure of any business.

 Most new business owners and entrepreneurs learn the basics of funding, bookkeeping and finance as they go.
-To help simplify that, here are six quick Do’s and Don’ts of small business finance to keep your business’ financial hygiene in check:
+To help simplify that, here are six quick Do’s and Don’ts of small business finance to keep your business’ financial health check:

 1. DON'T Mix Personal and Business Assets in Your Small Business Finance